fenago/ml-bootcamp/Lab_3.md

 In
 this
-chapter, we use logistic regression as a classification model, and now we train it to distinguish churned and not-churned users.
+lab, we use logistic regression as a classification model, and now we train it to distinguish churned and not-churned users.